Skip Ribbon Commands

 Exemption from partnership requirement

-Exemption from the requirement to form partnerships may be granted following written application to the VCAA outlining why the formation of a partnership is impossible or undesirable in a particular circumstance.
+Exemption from the requirement to form a partnership may be granted following a written request to the VCAA outlining why the formation of a partnership is impossible or undesirable.
 The exemption request letter must be endorsed by the school principal.
 Exemption requests can be accepted up until the submission of student results in any given academic year.

 Exemption requests will be processed within 10 working days.
 The outcome of each request will appear in the status column on the VCE Partnerships screen on VASS.
 If an exemption request is unsuccessful, the principal will be notified in writing.

-If a teacher in a partnership deems a partnership to be unsatisfactory, it may be in the best interests of the students that the teacher dissolves the partnership.
+If a school in a partnership deems the partnership to be unsatisfactory, it may be in the best interests of the students that the partnership is dissolved.

 • regular and sufficient communication is not maintained